 Your experience of grief, I believe, will depend on your current level of emotional maturity or capacity to embrace life’s ups and downs.
 It will also vary depending on where you are along what I believe are the nine emotional stages of grief.

 The Emotional Stages of Grief

 The first stage of the journey is the initial shock, conscious or unconscious, that comes when we are exposed to the new information about what created our loss.
 A natural defense mechanism designed to keep you from feeling pain often numbs your emotional system, leading to negating or denying the new reality.

 The key to moving through the initial shock and numbness is to bring attention back to your physical body so that you can become present to the many emotions now running in you.

 2) Anger & Regret

-After the initial shock or numbness wears out, many people become angry or upset with themselves, the person they lost, others, or the situation.
-With anger, also comes the feeling of regret often expressed as sentences that begin with, “If only” or “What if.”
+After the initial shock or numbness wears off, many people become angry or upset with themselves, the person they lost, others, or the situation.
+With anger also comes the feeling of regret, often expressed as sentences that begin with “If only” or “What if.”